HELP CLEAN AND RESTORE OUR CREEKS

 Many types of garden gloves are suitable, from stiff leather ones to cloth to anything between.
 Latex gloves can be useful for picking up small items but they are likely to tear on sticks and branches..

-Wear comfortable clothes and sturdy shoes or sneakers that you do not mind getting dirty or wet.
+Wear comfortable clothes and sturdy closed-toe shoes or sneakers that you do not mind getting dirty or wet.
+Sandals or flip-flops will not protect your feet.
 Long sleeves and pants will protect you from the underbrush.
 Other items to consider are a hat, sunscreen, insect repellent, and water.

 Plan to get wet.
 Most people will go home dry.
 Some may wade in the creek and occasionally someone may get in deeper.
 What you need to think about is wearing stuff that will not be ruined by water.
 Think also about storing keys, wallet, phone, and other valuables in a secure, waterproof way.
 Just in case you do get wet, you might want to bring a piece of plastic to protect your car on the way home.